-- reviewed the terms of a draft of the merger agreement dated March 24, 2003; - reviewed a draft copy of the annual report on Form 10-K for each of PMC Commercial and PMC Capital for the year ended December 31, 2002; - reviewed and analyzed certain publicly available business and financial information relating to PMC Commercial and PMC Capital; - reviewed and analyzed certain other financial information relating to PMC Commercial and PMC Capital prepared by management of each company, including projected financial data of each company for the years ending December 31, 2003 through 2005; - met with members of management of PMC Commercial and PMC Capital to discuss the financial condition, operating performance, balance sheet characteristics and prospects of PMC Commercial and PMC Capital and the background and rationale of the proposed merger; - considered the historical stock prices and trading activity of the common shares of PMC Commercial and the common stock of PMC Capital; - considered publicly available financial and stock market data of selected publicly held companies; - considered, to the extent publicly available, the financial terms of certain other recent merger and acquisition transactions; and - considered such other information, financial studies and analyses and investigations and financial, economic and market criteria which U.S. Bancorp Piper Jaffray deemed relevant for the purpose of rendering its opinion.
+- reviewed and analyzed certain publicly available business and financial information relating to PMC Commercial and PMC Capital including annual reports on Form 10-K for the years ended December 31, 2001 and 2000 and quarterly reports on Form 10-Q for the quarters ended March 31, 2002, June 30, 2002 and September 30, 2002, and with respect to its updated opinion, annual reports on Form 10-K for the years ended December 31, 2002, 2001 and 2000 and quarterly reports on Form 10-Q for the quarters ended March 31, 2003 and June 30, 2003 (copies of these materials can be obtained on the SEC's web site located at www.sec.gov); - reviewed a draft copy of the annual report on Form 10-K for each of PMC Commercial and PMC Capital for the year ended December 31, 2002 and with respect to its updated opinion, a draft copy of the quarterly report on Form 10-Q for each of PMC Commercial and PMC Capital for the quarter ended September 30, 2003; - reviewed and analyzed certain other financial information relating to PMC Commercial and PMC Capital prepared by management of each company, including projected financial data of each company for the years ending December 31, 2003 through 2005; - met with members of management of PMC Commercial and PMC Capital to discuss the financial condition, operating performance, balance sheet characteristics and prospects of PMC Commercial and PMC Capital and the background and rationale of the proposed merger; - considered the historical stock prices and trading activity of the common shares of PMC Commercial and the common stock of PMC Capital; - considered publicly available financial and stock market data of selected publicly held companies; - · considered, to the extent publicly available, the financial terms of certain other recent merger and acquisition transactions; and - considered such other information, financial studies and analyses and investigations and financial, economic and market criteria which U.S. Bancorp Piper Jaffray deemed relevant for the purpose of rendering its opinions.